SO-Close-Vote-Reviewers/SOCVR-Chatbot/README.md

 2. Reply to any message said by the chatbot

 ##More Documentation##
-Find out more info on the project's [wiki pages](https://github.com/SO-Close-Vote-Reviewers/SOCVR-Chatbot/wiki), including a list of commands and triggers.
+Find out more at the [functional specification](https://github.com/SO-Close-Vote-Reviewers/SOCVR-Chatbot/blob/master/docs/functional-specifications.md).